developer-zebra/developer-zebra-site/src/devicetracker/1-0/guide/setup/index.md

 * **Web portal** - ZDVC centralized dashboard for monitoring device presence, device tracking, and battery status.
 * **Device Tracker client** - reports device presence status and information (such as remaining battery and charging status) to server

-Before installing, ensure to prepare additional steps for system setup:
+Before installing, ensure to prepare additional steps for system setup - consult your local IT department for assistance:
  * **Install SSL certificate** (procured by a signed Certificate Authority) - configured on server for secure HTTPS communication
  * **Open specific incoming and outgoing ports** - for server communication through the firewall, based on ports specified during server installation
  * **Add DNS (Domain Name Server) Entry** - an entry is added to the DNS to map the server IP address to the domain